Victor A. Rotolo, Founder of

 Victor Rotolo, founder of the Firm, comments about the Firm's overall philosophy as follows: "At The Rotolo Law Firm, serving our clients is our first priority.
 As a client, you will be apprised of the status of your case on a continual basis, as it proceeds.
 Your phone calls will be returned in a timely fashion, and we will always take the time to discuss your concerns and questions.
 When you become our client, we make these commitments to you."

-Formerly a distinguished member of the City of Elizabeth Police Department, Victor A. Rotolo has a unique, multi–faceted background and experience of enforcing, upholding and defending the law in the State of New Jersey.
+Formerly a member of the City of Elizabeth Police Department, Victor A. Rotolo has the background and experience of enforcing, upholding and defending the law in the State of New Jersey.